 What Do I Need to Know About How Health Insurance Works in 2014 and Beyond:

-• When in doubt, choose a HMO over an PPO.
-You may have more freedom in general when choosing healthcare providers on a PPO, as you won’t need referrals.
+• When in doubt, choose an HMO over a PPO if cost is your primary concern.
+You may have more freedom in general when choosing healthcare providers on a PPO as you won’t need referrals.
 However, HMOs tend to have a cheaper price tag.

-• Always check your plans network and drug formulary for services and drugs you know you will need.
+• Always check your plan’s network and drug formulary for services and drugs that you know you will need.
 Shopping out-of-network will cost more and may not count as much toward your deductible.

-• Make sure your network includes your family doctor or any other doctor you’d like to see or hospital you’d like to use.
-A smart move is to ask your family doctor what insurance they take and prefer, this can help you narrow down your health plan choices.
+• Make sure your network includes your family doctor or any other doctor you’d like to see as well as any hospital you’d like to use.
+A smart move is to ask your family doctor what insurance they take and prefer; this can help you narrow down your health plan choices.

 • Make sure your drug formulary covers the drugs you normally use with reasonable copays or coinsurance.

-• As a rule of thumb, for services you’ll use regularly, copays tend to be more important on high deductible plans, while coinsurance tends to be more important on lower deductible plans.
+• As a rule of thumb, for services you’ll use regularly, copays tend to be more important on high-deductible plans, but coinsurance tends to be more important on lower deductible plans.

-• We can compare a handful of plans that have similar premiums, but wildly different deductibles, coinsurances, copays & networks.
-You need to know what is the most important for you & your family.
+• We can compare a handful of plans that have similar premiums but wildly different deductibles, coinsurances, copays, and networks.
+You need to know what is the most important for you and your family.
 You’ll always trade one perk for another when comparing plans.

-• The individual mandate says that the 15% of Americans who don’t currently have insurance will have to obtain and maintain health insurance (known as minimum essential coverage) starting in 2014, get an exemption, or pay a per month fee.
+• The individual mandate says that, starting in 2014, the 15% of Americans who don’t currently have insurance will have to obtain and maintain health insurance (known as minimum essential coverage), get an exemption, or pay a per-month fee.
 The ACA is meant to help everyone find affordable health coverage, and there is usually an exemption or an avenue for extra help for those who struggle to afford coverage.

-• If your insurance costs are unaffordable due to income you may get subsidies to buy insurance and/or an exemption from both the fee and the mandate.
+• If your insurance costs are unaffordable due to your income, you may get subsidies to buy insurance and/or an exemption from both the fee and the mandate.
 26 million people are estimated to be exempt from the fee by 2016.

-• All major medical plans starting after 2014 offer the same benefits, rights and protections including services from ten categories of essential health benefits.
-They also offer key preventative services and an annual check-up at no out of pocket costs.
+• All major medical plans starting after 2014 offer the same benefits, rights, and protections – these include services from ten categories of essential health benefits.
+They also offer key preventative services and an annual check-up at no out-of-pocket costs.
 The big difference between plans will be premium costs, out-of-pocket expenses, and provider networks.

 • Health insurance doesn’t just cover you if you get sick.
-It also covers things like mammograms, maternity, check-ups for your kids and many other services at no out-of-pocket costs and protects you if you get an an accident.
-You’ll also get charged at your insurers rates for services, so you’ll shop cheaper than you would without coverage.
+It also covers things like mammograms, maternity, check-ups for your kids, and many other services at no out-of-pocket costs, and it protects you if you get an an accident.
+You’ll also get charged at your insurer’s rates for services, so you’ll shop cheaper than you would without coverage.

-• If you are planning on shopping on your state’s Health Insurance Marketplace you’ll need to understand “metal plans”.
-Metal plans are a type of qualifying health plan that counts as “minimum essential coverage” and are sold only on the marketplace.
+• If you are planning on shopping on your state’s Health Insurance Marketplace, you’ll need to understand “metal plans”.
+Metal plans are a type of qualifying health plan that counts as “minimum essential coverage”, and they are only sold on the marketplace.
 Learn more about “metal plans”.

 • The “free” or cheapest plan isn’t always the best one.
 Read our guide to buying health insurance for 2015 to make sure you choose the right plan.
-As a rule of thumb most Americans should aim for a “Silver plan” equivalent or better.
-Silver plans typically have reasonable balance of out-of-pocket and premium costs and are eligible for all forms of marketplace cost assistance.
-There are a lot of factors that go into finding the right plan beyond premium costs, trying to save money upfront could cost you more in the long run.
+As a rule of thumb, most Americans should aim for a “Silver plan” equivalent or better.
+Silver plans typically have a reasonable balance of out-of-pocket and premium costs and are eligible for all forms of marketplace cost assistance.
+There are a lot of factors that go into finding the right plan beyond premium costs.
+Trying to save money upfront could cost you more in the long run.

 • Some plans will offer lower deductibles or premiums but won’t offer copays until deductibles are met.
 Others will offer higher deductibles for lower premiums.
 Others may offer attractive rates but have a more narrow network.
-Make sure to think about what medical services you are likely to use when picking your plan.
+When picking your plan, make sure to think about what medical services you are likely to use.

-• All private major medical plans have a out-of-pocket maximum limit.
-If you have a high deductible plan coinsurance may not matter as your out-of-pocket maximum and deductible may be the same.
+• All private major medical plans have an out-of-pocket maximum limit.
+If you have a high deductible plan, coinsurance may not matter since your out-of-pocket maximum and deductible may be the same.

 • ObamaCare takes measures to prevent all types of discrimination in regards to your right to health care.
-Factors such as pre-existing conditions, health status, claims history, duration of coverage, gender, occupation, and small employer size and industry can no longer be used by insurance companies to increase health insurance premiums.
+Factors such as pre-existing conditions, health status, claims history, duration of coverage, gender, occupation, employer size, and professional industry can no longer be used by insurance companies to increase health insurance premiums.

-• The only factors that can affect premiums of new insurance plans starting in 2014 are your income, age, tobacco use, family size, geography and the type of plan you buy.
+• Starting in 2014, the only factors that can affect the premiums of new insurance plans are your income, age, tobacco use, family size, geography, and the type of plan you buy.
 This applies to all plans sold through your State’s health insurance marketplace.

 • Premium costs are the amount you pay each month.
 Plans with higher premiums have lower out-of-pocket expenses.